Test-More/Test2-Harness/README.md

 The above command will create `test.pl`. `test.pl` is automatically run by most build utils, in which case only the exit value matters.
 The generated `test.pl` will run `yath` and execute all tests in the `./t` and/or `./t2` directories.
-Tests in `./t` will ALSO be run by prove, Tests in `./t2` will only be run by yath.
+Tests in `./t` will ALSO be run by prove but tests in `./t2` will only be run by yath.

-## PROJECT SPECIFIC YATH CONFIG
+## PROJECT-SPECIFIC YATH CONFIG

 You can write a `.yath.rc` file.
-The file format is very simple, use `[COMMAND]` sections to start the configuration for a command.
-Under the section you can provide any options normally allowed by the command.
-When `yath` is run inside your project it will use the config specified in the rc file, unless overridden by command line options.
+The file format is very simple.
+Create a `[COMMAND]` section to start the configuration for a command and then provide any options normally allowed by it.
+When `yath` is run inside your project, it will use the config specified in the rc file, unless overridden by command line options.

 Comments start with a semi-colon.

 Example .yath.rc:

     [test]
-    -B ;Always write a log, compressed with BZip2
+    -B ;Always write a bzip2-compressed log

     [start]
     -PMoose ;Always preload Moose with a persistent runner

-This file is normally committed into the projects repo.
+This file is normally committed into the project's repo.

-## USER PROJECT SPECIFIC YATH CONFIG
+## PROJECT-SPECIFIC YATH CONFIG USER OVERRIDES

 You can add a `.yath.user.rc` file.
 Format is the same as the regular `.yath.rc` file.
 This file will be read in addition to the regular config file.
-Directives in this file will come AFTER the directives in the primary config, so it may be used to override config.
+Directives in this file will come AFTER the directives in the primary config so it may be used to override config.

 This file should not normally be committed to the project repo.

 ## HARNESS DIRECTIVES INSIDE TESTS

-`yath` will recognise a number of directive comments placed near the top of any test files.
-These directives should be placed after the SHBANG line, but before any real code or comments.
+`yath` will recognise a number of directive comments placed near the top of test files.
+These directives should be placed after the `#!` line but before any real code or comments.
 These may be placed AFTER `use` and `require` statements.